-Meat production is one of the world’s greatest contributors to ecological destruction and climate change, not to mention animal cruelty.
+Meat production is one of the world’s greatest contributors to ecological destruction, climate change, and animal cruelty.
 Eating insects is substantially more environmentally friendly and humane.
-And though we in the West often consider it disgusting, the majority of human cultures have happily, voluntarily eaten insects for millennia.
-Perhaps it’s not as disgusting as we make it out to be?
+And though Westerners often consider it disgusting, the majority of cultures around the world have happily eaten insects for millennia.

 Entomophagy, the longer version

-Meat production is a significant contributor to our greenhouse gas (GHG) emissions.
+Meat production is a major contributor to our greenhouse gas (GHG) emissions.
 Grazing for animal production takes up 26% of Earth’s ice-free land.
 One-third of the land used for crops goes to feeding animals.
-Livestock produces a whopping 18% of global GHG emissions – more than all forms of transportation, including cars and planes, combined (Australian Geographic).
+Livestock produces a whopping 18% of global GHG emissions – more than all forms of transportation combined (Australian Geographic).

 Insects use a fraction of the resources and land as meat.
 They generally have a much smaller carbon footprint than pork, chicken, and beef.
 The carbon footprint of eating beef is 6 to 13 times greater than that of mealworms, per unit of edible protein, for example (PLOS ONE).